Cooperative Minibatching in Graph Neural Networks: Background

 where $E[|S^l|]$ is the expected number of sampled vertices in layer $l$ and $|S^0|$ is the batch size.
 That is, the total amount of work to process a single epoch increases over full-batch training.
 The increase in work due to minibatch training is thus encoded in the ratios $\frac{E[|S^l|]}{|S^0|}, 1 \leq l \leq L$.

-Next, we will briefly present some of the sampling techniques.
 When sampling is used with minibatching, the minibatch subgraph may potentially become random.
 However, the same argument for the increasing total amount of work holds for them too, as seen in~\cref{figc:num_input_nodes}.